Close

 The V1.9 update for Assetto Corsa Competizione transformed how sim racers approached the title.
 There are a lot of changes to how the game behaves, as well as new content which we’ve gone into in more depth with here.
 In this article, we’ll be taking a deep dive into a car that dominated V1.8 and is still a strong contender in the current version of ACC.

-Introducing the Honda NSX GT3 Evo
+Introducing The Honda NSX GT3 Evo

 The Honda NSX is an icon of sportscar racing.
 Originally developed with the help of the late Ayrton Senna back in the 1990s, the current generation of NSX was developed with the help of F1 World Champions such as Mika Hakkinen and Jenson Button who both raced it when the famous name returned to the racetrack.